Table of Contents

 Signs and Symptoms of Codeine Overdose

 Because the amount of codeine in lean is unpredictable and will vary based on the batch, lean users are at high risk for overdose.
-Signs and symptoms of codeine overdose include:3
+Signs and symptoms of codeine overdose and withdrawal symptoms include:

 - Difficulty breathing